Česká Kamenice: Geography

-The river Kamenice and several brooks flow through Česká Kamenice.
+The Kamenice River and several brooks flow through Česká Kamenice.

 History

 The first written mention of Česká Kamenice is from 1352.
 The town was founded at the crossroads of two paths, the so-called "Bohemian Road" and the "Lusatian Road", probably in the area of an older Slavic settlement.
 It was founded before 1283, probably in the 1270s during the reign of King Ottokar II, when the colonization of the region culminates mainly in settlers from neighbouring Saxony.

 Concentration camp

 In spring 1944, the Rabstein sub-camp of Flossenbürg concentration camp was created here, with a capacity of 600 prisoners.
 At the end of the war, 1,500 inmates were incarcerated in the camp.
 The camp provided workers for the nearby underground aircraft factory in the town of Janská, 3 km west of Česká Kamenice.
 The number of inmate deaths is not known due to the destruction of all camp documentation.
 The foundations of the camp buildings remain visible, along with a memorial and historical overview.